livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - The Bastion Engine must not parse protocol semantics.
 - The Bastion Engine must not forward data to protocol or application components.
 - Challenge payloads are opaque and must not be interpreted.
+- Transport level peer references exposed at the Bastion boundary are advisory and must not be treated as authenticated identity assertions.

 ### 4.3 Incoming Engine